jeb1399/AI-JBreak-Collection/README.md

 > # IMPORTANT
-## With OTJ it is not meant to replace professional help or advice on important matters like counseling, therapy, or financial planning.
-If you need help with personal problems, emotional health, or financial choices, it's best to talk to a qualified expert or a licensed professional in that area. <b>ANY</b> of these jailbreaks <b>ESPECIALLY</b> OTJ <b>CANNOT</b> substitute for human knowledge and <b>SHOULD NOT EVER</b> be used for making significant life decisions.
+<h2 style="color: #ff0000"> With OTJ it is not meant to replace professional help or advice on important matters like counseling, therapy, or financial planning.
+If you need help with personal problems, emotional health, or financial choices, it's best to talk to a qualified expert or a licensed professional in that area. <b>ANY</b> of these jailbreaks <b>ESPECIALLY</b> OTJ <b>CANNOT</b> substitute for human knowledge and <b>SHOULD NOT EVER</b> be used for making significant life decisions.</h2>

 <hr/>